lu4p/embed-encrypt/README.md

 ### If you have an older go version

-To install the 1.16. beta just run:
+To install the Go 1.16. beta just run:
 ```
 go get golang.org/dl/go1.16beta1
 go1.16beta1 download